-This report contains only summarized information on water requirements, groundwater, water conservation and water demand management and Re-use as well as for water resource system analysis related work.
+This report contains only summarized information on water requirements and detail on the water resource system analysis related work.

 A water requirement and return flows database in Microsoft Excel Format for modelling purposes was created which contains over 1200 individual model elements, grouped according to region, and sub-catchment.
 In this Study the water requirements projections were updated and extended until 2050.
 Two water requirements scenarios were investigated and included in the database i.e. the requirements without Water Conservation/Water Demand Management in place and requirements with Demand Management (WC/WDM) included.
 Table i provide a summary of total water requirements in the Orange/Senqu basin excluding the small systems in the Orange and Vaal catchments.